mgmello/bradford_report/README.md

 # bradford_report

-Matlab code used in a lab report of a biochemistry discipline.
+MATLAB code used in a lab report for a biochemistry course.
-No OOP and no need to install any lib.
+No OOP, external library needed.